 Note: given the expense of the hepatocytes, any excess “active” cells remaining from earlier runs should be saved.
 When volumes/cell #s are sufficient, these cells should be pooled, counted, brought up to described density and volume and inactivated as described below.
 Also, any remaining inactive cells can be reserved for future use.

-One vial of hepatocytes will be taken from the cryofreezer and thawed in a water bath at 37°C for 90 seconds.
+Remove one vial of hepatocytes from the cryofreezer and thaw in a water bath at 37°C for 90 seconds.

 Place the vial in a heat block set to 90°C and heat for 40 minutes.